RUC-NLPIR/RAG-Critic/README.md

 ### 📝 Evaluation
 After completing the inference, run the evaluation script:

 ```bash
 python ./rag_error_bench/caculate_acc.py
 ```

-Finally, we will provide detailed evaluation metric results of the RAG-Error bench in the following format:
+Note that you need to replace the input and output sections of 'caculate_acc.py'.

 <details>
-<summary>🔍 Here we illustrate the RAG-Error benchmark‘s evaluation metrics.</summary>
+<summary>🔍 Here, we provide detailed evaluation metric results of the RAG-Error bench in the following format.</summary>

 ```json
 {